gutnar/logic-query-parser/README.md

 Available operators for now : AND, OR, parens, double quote

-This extended version adds the NOT operator as well as comparison operators:
+This extended version adds the NOT (alias !) operator as well as comparison operators:
 * < (lt - lower than)
 * <= (lte - lower than or equal)
 * \> (gt - greater than)